F5Networks/f5-aws-cloudformation-v2/examples/quickstart/README.md

       - Additional cloud services like [VPC endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpc-endpoints.html) can be used to address calls to native services traversing the Internet.
   - See [Security](#security) section for more details.

 - This solution template provides an **initial** deployment only for an "infrastructure" use case (meaning that it does not support managing the entire deployment exclusively via the template's "Update-Stack" function).
 This solution leverages cloud-init to send the instance **user_data**, which is only used to provide an initial BIG-IP configuration and not as the primary configuration API for a long-running platform.
 Although "Update-Stack" can be used to update some cloud resources, as the BIG-IP configuration needs to align with the cloud resources, like IPs to NICs, updating one without the other can result in inconsistent states, while updating other resources, like the **imageName** or **instanceType**, can trigger an entire instance re-deloyment.
 For instance, to upgrade software versions, traditional in-place upgrades should be leveraged.
 See [AskF5 Knowledge Base](https://support.f5.com/csp/article/K84554955) and [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more information.

-- If you have cloned this repository in order to modify the templates or BIG-IP config files and published to your own location (NOTE: Cloudformation can only reference S3 locations for templates and not generic URLs like from github), you can use the **s3BucketName**,  **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
+- If you have cloned this repository in order to modify the templates or BIG-IP config files and published to your own location (NOTE: CloudFormation can only reference S3 locations for templates and not generic URLs like from github), you can use the **s3BucketName**, **s3BucketRegion** and **artifactLocation** input parameters to specify the new location of the customized templates and the **bigIpRuntimeInitConfig** input parameter to specify the new location of the BIG-IP Runtime-Init config.
 See main [/examples/README.md](../README.md#cloud-configuration) for more template customization details.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more BIG-IP customization details.

 - In this solution, the BIG-IP VE has the [LTM](https://f5.com/products/big-ip/local-traffic-manager-ltm) and [ASM](https://f5.com/products/big-ip/application-security-manager-asm) modules enabled to provide advanced traffic management and web application security functionality.